Bugging out is easy as pie—said no one ever.

 - Shelter, which can be a tent, tarp, or bivvy bag

-- Fire starting kit (including lighters, firestarters, tinder)
+- Fire starter kit (including lighters, ferro rods, and tinder)

 - Water purification system